propeldata/terraform-provider-propel/README.md

 ### Running Tests

-Configuring tests is similar to configuring the provider; Tests generally assume the following environment variables must be set in order to run tests:
+Configuring tests is similar to configuring the provider.
+Tests generally assume the following environment variables must be set in order to run tests:
 ```
 PROPEL_CLIENT_ID
 PROPEL_CLIENT_SECRET
 ```

-Additional variable may be required for other tests.
+Additional variables may be required for other tests:
 ```
 PROPEL_TEST_SNOWFLAKE_ACCOUNT
 PROPEL_TEST_SNOWFLAKE_WAREHOUSE